skip to main |

 photo: hyojin jamie yoo (19/05/10)

-has been developed in studio discussion and needed to be more specific with the spatial characteristic in brief.
-So it has been changed like this...
+Narrative :has been developed in studio discussion and needed to be more specific with the spatial characteristic in brief.
+So it has been changed like this..."The warmth of the morning sunlight creates expectation for a woman waiting for her lover at their secret location."Interpretation :

 Woman is waiting her lover in their secretly hidden meeting spot.
 The space traped by the site confines her as well and does not allow her to go out to find him.
 So she has to wait and wait...She stares out the window to see his coming.
 Her expectation grows bigger while watching his way to the room.